 Cilantro rice is a colorful and flavorful Latin side dish.
 It pairs well with nearly every protein and is quick and easy to make.

-This recipe came to me from my friend, Michelle.
+This recipe for Cilantro Rice came to me from my friend, Michelle.
 A few families met one evening, many summers ago, at The Huntington Library and Gardens, for a evening concert and picnic.
 Since we were going to be listening to music from South America, we all brought something to fit that theme.

 I can’t remember what I brought, since all I could do was eat Michelle’s “green rice”.
 One bite just knocked my socks off!
 The “green” is a cilantro sauce with some green chile.